-It was moved by the Honourable Senator Mitchell, seconded by the Honourable Senator Banks, that Bill C-311, an Act to ensure Canada assumes its responsibility in preventing dangerous climate change, be read a second time.
+It was moved by the Honourable Senator Mitchell, seconded by the Honourable Senator Banks, that Bill C-311, An Act to ensure Canada assumes its responsibilities in preventing dangerous climate change, be read a second time.

 Is it your pleasure, honourable senators, to adopt the motion?